 Intermediate students will be dismissed daily to parents at 3:22 p.m. and parents need to arrive in time for dismissal.
-Parents who pick up their children on a daily or on a regular schedule should complete a Daily Dismissal Form and return it to the office.
-Parents who pick up their children are to enter the school through the front doors, present their photo ID, and sign the dismissal sheet in the Community Room.
-Children are dismissed to the Community Room and parents need to wait there to pick up their children instead of going to the classrooms or waiting in the hallway.
-(Please note that we do not dismiss children from the office at the end of the day).
+Parents who pick up their children on a daily or on a regular schedule should complete the SFIS Parent Pick Up Google form.
+Parents who pick up their children are to enter the school through the gym doors and present their photo ID.
+Children are dismissed to the gym and parents must wait there to pick up their children instead of going to the classrooms or waiting in the hallway.
+Please note that we do not dismiss children from the office at the end of the day.
 Children will not be dismissed to a waiting vehicle.
-Parents should park in the front parking lot if picking up their child/children at the end of the school day.
+Parents should park in the front parking lot if picking up their child(ren)at the end of the school day.
 Please note students will be dismissed to the buses starting at 3:25 p.m.